-Notwithstanding, a company should assign individual with the legal obligation to report any attempted breaches.
-Other than shielding the organization from legal proceedings for failing to report an incident, reporting invites forensic experts — these aid in developing a robust response plan to an incident.
+Notwithstanding, a company should assign individuals with the legal obligation to report any attempted breaches.
+Other than shielding the organization from legal proceedings for failing to report an incident, reporting invites forensic experts to develop a robust response plan to an incident.

 Furthermore, businesses lacking the capacity to handle cybersecurity incidences should maintain a documented plan for engaging external professionals.
-This should include the personnel discharged to assist with the response as well as strategies for allocating required resources.
+This should include the personnel discharged to assist with the response and strategies for allocating required resources.
 All this is to ensure a smooth operation between the organization and outsourced assistance.

 2. Patch management lifecycle

 As is the norm today, every business depends on technology to accomplish its objectives.
-Some organizations are so reliant on It support such that its absence would cause many losses.
-Due to this, companies implement varying technologies from different vendors, thus providing a criminal with increased points of entry.
+Some organizations are so reliant on IT support that its absence would cause many losses.
+Due to this, companies implement varying technologies from different vendors, thus providing a criminal with increased entry points.
 Besides, some items, either hardware or software, may contain security vulnerabilities.
 Hackers usually exploit the vulnerabilities to gain system access and to execute attacks.
 It is hence necessary for an organization to observe a strict patch management lifecycle.

 Most vendors release patch updates for firmware and software regularly.
 This is to address security defects and existing or emerging vulnerabilities.
 Hence, businesses should ensure to install new patch updates as soon as vendors release them.
 Timely installation prevents zero-day attacks, where hackers exploit vulnerabilities before vendors can notice them.